-Congratulations to Elizabeth Ludwig, BS '81, PharmD '84, our 2022 Orville C. Baxter Memorial Professional Practice Award recipient.
+Congratulations to Karen M. (Wilson) Brim, BS ’82, our 2023 Orville C. Baxter Memorial Professional Practice Award recipient.

 The Orville C. Baxter Memorial Professional Practice Award, established in 1992, bears the name of a long standing faculty member who was extraordinarily dedicated to the professional practice of pharmacy.
 This annual award is given to recognize an outstanding practicing alumni pharmacist who demonstrates high ideals of professionalism and whose practice demonstrates genuine concern for patients.